-Deputy Head of Chambers, Sheena Cassidy is a Family and Asset and Tax recovery specialist.
+Deputy Head of Chambers, Sheena Cassidy Hope is a Family and Asset and Tax recovery specialist.

 Sheena specialises in family/matrimonial law, in particular financial remedy and also in proceeds of crime.
 She has developed a specialism in cases in which the areas of proceeds of crime and financial remedy overlap.